 What Each Inverter Type Actually Does

-Why Shading Makes This a Genuinely Important Decision
+Why Shading Makes This a Real Decision

 Maintenance and Repair Access Considerations